Historic Church opens its doors for the first time in 800 years to a contemporary art exhibition confronting the impending climate crisis.

 Commenting on St Marys decision to welcome the exhibition, Vicar Laura Verrall-Kelly added, “while it seems remarkable this prominent church hasn't hosted a contemporary art exhibition before, Eden Bleeds is the perfect and timely response as the church also shows how it can adapt and play more of a socially engaged role.
 The moment we met Chantal and saw the brilliant works, we knew we had to do this.”

-Eden Bleeds was officially launched last weekend and will run from 8th March to 22nd April, 2025.
-Complimenting the exhibition, the church has decided to frame its full lent program to dealing with ecological concerns.
+Eden Bleeds was exhibited from 7th March to 22nd April, 2025.
+Complimenting the exhibition, the church decided to frame its full lent program to dealing with ecological concerns.
 Reflecting on the significance, Canon Dan Tyndall added: “We are proud to be hosting this superb exhibition of work by Chantal Meza, focusing on some of the biggest challenges facing humanity: environmental destruction, disappearing ecosystems and pollution.
 The Church of England believes that responding to the climate crisis is an essential part of our responsibility to safeguard God's creation and achieve a just world.
 This exhibition helps to raise awareness of environmental issues and fits in with our own determination to become a more environmentally friendly church that is singing the song of faith and justice.”

-Leading thinkers from pioneering organizations like The Eco-Leadership Institute, Alameda Institute and Centre for the Study of Violence will participate in a series of public talks and workshops.
-Tours of the works will be held to inform publics on the importance of art and how we might reimagine social responses to this collective planetary issue and bring new attention to the multiple ways ecologies are endangered.
+Leading thinkers from pioneering organizations like The Eco-Leadership Institute, Alameda Institute and Centre for the Study of Violence participated in a series of public talks.
+Conversations with the public where held on the importance of art and how we might reimagine social responses to this collective planetary issue and bring new attention to the multiple ways ecologies are endangered.

-The Eden Bleeds solo exhibition consists of two series and two public and private pieces which include:
+The Eden Bleeds solo exhibition consists of two series, one public and one private pieces, which include:

 Visceral Ecologies